 The Many Kinds of Valid IDs in PH

-Luckily, despite the absence of a single, nationalized ID system in the Philippines, Filipinos are given the options to validate their identity in some of many ways.
+Luckily, despite the absence of a single, nationalized ID system in the Philippines, Filipinos are given the options to validate their identity in some ways.
 Typically, valid IDs take the form of any of the following:

 Having to travel abroad is no simple feat, especially for one coming from a developing country.
-If going from one country to the next is as simple as boarding a plane and leaving it for good, many Filipinos would have undergone diaspora in search of greener pastures.
+If going from one country to the next was as simple as boarding a plane and leaving it for good, many Filipinos would have undergone diaspora in search of greener pastures.
 Obviously, this is not the case.

 As the screening process is so stiff resulting from a strict adherence to rules and standards, a passport, once legalized, plays a powerful evidence in identifying a person.
-Unlike any other form of ID, the Philippine Passport is also preferred for its lengthy validity (10 years) while at the same time not necessarily very costly (ranges between the prices of Php950 to Php1,200).
+Unlike any other form of ID, the Philippine Passport is also preferred for its lengthy validity (10 years) while, at the same time, not necessarily very costly (ranges between the prices of Php950 to Php1,200).

-Getting your own passport, however, is not necessarily a procedure akin to entering the hole in the needle.
+Getting your own passport, however, is not necessarily a procedure akin to entering a hole in the needle.
 Nowadays, getting your own personalized Philippine Passport is as easy as heading to the Department of Foreign Affair (DFA)’s website and making an application therein.

 However, to prevent any unwanted delay or inconvenience, it is suggested that an appointment slot is established a few months before the actual date of the application.